top of page

 By doing this, the final result could accurately show people's talent, while corruption and cheating were efficiently avoided.

-During his ruling period, the economy, agriculture, literature, art, and science were all well-developed.
+During his reign, the economy, agriculture, literature, art, and science flourished under his governance.

 Part of Exquisite Embroidery Clothes of the Southern Song Dynasty